Thyroid Cancer

 - Anaplastic Thyroid Carcinoma

-Papillary, follicular and Hurthle cell carcinomas are arise form follicular cells and considered to be differentiated thyroid cancers.
-Patients with these tumors are often treated similarly despite on numerous biological differences within these tumors.
-Medullary Thyroid Carcinoma is also differentiated thyroid carcinoma but it arises from the different cell type, C-cell (parafollicular cells).
-It is more aggressive type of the thyroid cancer and accounts for approximately four to five percent of thyroid carcinomas.
+Papillary, follicular, and Hurthle cell carcinomas arise from follicular cells and are considered to be differentiated thyroid cancers.
+Patients with these tumors are often treated similarly despite numerous biological differences within these tumors.
+Medullary Thyroid Carcinoma is also a differentiated thyroid carcinoma, but it arises from a different cell type: C cells (parafollicular cells).
+It is a more aggressive type of thyroid cancer and accounts for approximately four to five percent of thyroid carcinomas.
 A characteristic feature of this tumor is the production of calcitonin.
 Most medullary thyroid carcinomas are sporadic.
 However, about 25% of them are familial as part of the multiple endocrine neoplasia syndrome (MEN 2A or 2B) or FMTC syndrome.
-Most anaplastic (undifferentiated) cancers appear to arise from differentiated cancers and almost impossible to cure.
+Most anaplastic (undifferentiated) cancers appear to arise from differentiated cancers and are almost impossible to cure.

 The most common sign of thyroid cancer is a lump (nodule) in the thyroid, and most thyroid cancers do not cause any symptoms until very late.
-The nodule discovered during a routine physical examination or you may notice a lump in your neck while looking in a mirror.
-A few patients with thyroid cancer complain of pain in the neck, jaw or ear, later hoarseness may develop.
-If the cancer is large enough, it may cause difficulty swallowing or cause shortness of breath if it is pressing on the windpipe, the hoarseness that can be caused by cancer irritating the nerve which goes to the voice box (recurrent laryngeal nerve).
+The nodule may be discovered during a routine physical examination, or you may notice a lump in your neck while looking in a mirror.
+A few patients with thyroid cancer complain of pain in the neck, jaw, or ear, and later hoarseness may develop.
+If the cancer is large enough, it may cause difficulty swallowing, shortness of breath if it is pressing on the windpipe, or hoarseness from cancer irritating the nerve that goes to the voice box (the recurrent laryngeal nerve).

 What causes thyroid cancer?

-Thyroid cancer is more common in people who have a history of exposure to radiation, have a family history of thyroid cancer, or personal history of thyroid cancer in the past.
+Thyroid cancer is more common in people who have a history of radiation exposure, have a family history of thyroid cancer, or have had thyroid cancer in the past.
 However, for most patients, we do not know the specific reason why they develop thyroid cancer.

-Exposure of the thyroid to radiation, especially during childhood or teenage years can cause cancer even 20 or 30 years after the exposure.
-In the past (ie, in the 1940s, 1950s, and even 1970s), radiation exposure included X-ray treatments for acne, inflamed tonsils, adenoids, lymph nodes, or an enlarged thymus gland.
-X-rays also were used to measure foot sizes in shoe stores.
+Exposure of the thyroid to radiation, especially during childhood or teenage years, can cause cancer even 20 or 30 years after the exposure.
+In the past (i.e., the 1940s, 1950s, and even the 1970s), radiation exposure included X-ray treatments for acne, inflamed tonsils, adenoids, lymph nodes, or an enlarged thymus gland.
+X-rays were also used to measure foot sizes in shoe stores.
 Currently, X-ray exposure is usually limited to treatment of serious cancers such as Hodgkin’s disease (cancer of the lymph nodes), sometimes irradiation for the breast cancer can go as higher as lower neck area.
 Routine X-ray exposure (eg, dental X-rays, chest X-rays, mammograms) was not reported to cause thyroid cancer.

 How is thyroid cancer diagnosed?

-There is no specific blood tests to detect papillary, follicular, Hurthle cell or anaplastic thyroid carcinomas.
-A diagnosis of thyroid cancer is solely made on the basis of a fine needle aspiration biopsy of a thyroid nodule.
-Sometimes diagnosis is made after surgical removal of suspicious nodule with the part or whole thyroid gland.
-Although thyroid nodules are very common (up to 50% of the female by age 50 will have nodules), less than 1 in 10 harbor a thyroid cancer.
+There are no specific blood tests to detect papillary, follicular, Hurthle cell, or anaplastic thyroid carcinomas.
+A diagnosis of thyroid cancer is solely made based on a fine needle aspiration biopsy of a thyroid nodule.
+Sometimes a diagnosis is made after surgical removal of a suspicious nodule with the part or whole thyroid gland.
+Although thyroid nodules are very common (up to 50% of females by age 50 will have nodules), less than 1 in 10 harbor a thyroid cancer.

 TREATMENT